abdeladim-s/bvsr/README.md

 python bvsr --crf 34 /path/to/the/source_folder
 ```
 This will output the results in a folder in the parent directory with the same name of your `source_folder` suffixed with `_bvsr`.
-The output folder will have the same structure as the `source_folder` (i.e. processing the video files and just copying any other files.
+The output folder will have the same structure as the `source_folder` (i.e. processing the video files and just copying any other file.
 Use `--ignore-other-files` to ignore them instead).

 ##